 Dr Teo described him as ‘wanting to heal the world through music’.
-Self-pity was never an option for Aaron but his appreciation for what t was good and beautiful about life and also his search for what really mattered, led him to a rediscovery of faith during the years between his first operation and his final illness.
+Self-pity was never an option for Aaron but his appreciation for what was good and beautiful about life and also his search for what really mattered, led him to a rediscovery of faith during the years between his first operation and his final illness.
 His movement towards explicit faith is described in the eulogy given at his requiem Mass in St Mary’s Sydney.
-Watch the Australian Story editions that document Aaron’s story or read the transcript of Playing for Time.

-Aaron’s courage and good humour in the face of illness and death and the search for meaning which led him to faith spoke powerfully to those who knew him personally and to the thousands who followed his story over the last years of his life.
+Aaron’s courage and good humour in the face of illness and death and the search for meaning that led him to faith, spoke powerfully to those who knew him personally and to the thousands who followed his story over the last years of his life.

 - What led Aaron to faith?